davidji99/terraform-provider-herokux/docs/resources/oauth_authorization.md

 ### Expired authorizations
 Heroku deletes an expired authorization completely from their systems, making it unavailable via the Platform API.
-In this scenario, this resource will cause the `terraform apply` command to exit with an error indicating an expired authorization.
-Users will then need to execute `terraform taint [options] <address>` on the resource and `apply` again.
+In this scenario, the resource will remove itself from state and will be recreated on the next `terraform apply`.

 ## Example Usage